dwyl/phoenix-liveview-chat-example/README.md

   {:ok, assign(socket, messages: messages, changeset: changeset),
   temporary_assigns: [messages: []]}
 end
 ```

 The list of messages is retrieved once, then it is reset to an empty list.

-Now the `handle_info` only needs to assign the new message to the socket:
+Now the `handle_info/2` only needs to assign the new message to the socket:

 ```elixir